Skip to main content

 Tip #4 – Schedule sets of Broadcasts to save time

-If you have a long set of content or information to send out, then creating a series would be a fantastic idea.
+If you have a long set of content or information to send out, then creating a Workflow would be a fantastic idea.
 But if you know of a few broadcasts to send out each week, consider sitting down on Monday and scheduling them all at once to save time later and make sure nothing falls through the cracks.

 Or maybe you have an event a few times a year, like baptisms, and you want to announce those times to the church once they get closer.
 Scheduling all of those broadcasts at once is another great time saver.
 That way, if life gets crazy in the meantime, your messages will already be scheduled and ready to go out before each baptism!